Why This Quest Defines Your Endgame

 Convincing Auntie Cleo

 The good news: Auntie Cleo is surprisingly amenable to cooperation.
-As a pragmatic businessperson, she recognizes the strategic value of a partnership.
+As a pragmatic businessperson, she recognizes the strategic value of a partnership and agrees to host the meeting aboard her ship, the Undisputed Claim (virtually).

 Conversation approach:

-1. Speak with Auntie Cleo after completing her faction quests
+- Speak with Auntie Cleo after completing the Auntie’s Choice faction quests

-3. She’ll likely agree readily—her corporate mindset sees the profit potential
+- She’ll agree readily—her corporate mindset sees the profit potential

-Key dialogue indicators: Look for options that frame cooperation as mutually beneficial, strategic, or profitable.
+Key dialogue indicators: Frame cooperation as mutually beneficial and strategic.
 Auntie responds well to practical arguments rather than emotional or idealistic ones.

 Convincing Bishop Ruth Basar